-The APFC reports the performance of the Permanent Fund's investments in relationship to clearly defined benchmarks monthly and annually.
+APFC reports the performance of the Permanent Fund's investments in relationship to clearly defined benchmarks on a monthly basis and on an annual basis.
 These reports are posted at www.apfc.org.

 24. A process of regular review of the implementation of the GAPP should be engaged in by or on behalf of the SWF.